Education

 Student Health Structural Assessment and Roofing Replacement

-IDS was retained by UC Irvine to perform a comprehensive condition assessment of Student Health Centers I and II, with the goal of evaluating the overall integrity, performance, and code compliance of both facilities.
-The assessment included a detailed review of:
+IDS was retained by UC Irvine to conduct a comprehensive condition assessment of Student Health Centers I and II, evaluating the integrity, performance, and code compliance of both facilities.
+The review covered structural and architectural components, MEP systems, roofing conditions, seismic and ADA compliance, and opportunities for modernization and energy efficiency improvements.

 SERVICES PROVIDED: